Eden Robotics

 AI Use Overview:

-Eden blends human teleoperation, imitation learning, RL control policies, and task-stagnation detection so failures become training data rather than service tickets.
+Eden blends human teleoperation, imitation learning, RL control policies, and task-stagnation detection so robot failures become training data rather than service tickets, which is the loop that determines whether the autonomy curve actually compounds.